 In contrast, the carbon monoxide analyzer you want to bring with you absorbs samples and uses infrared to detect very low levels of carbon monoxide, with some as low as 0.04 ppm.

 There’s no point inspecting a building or home for potential safety issues if you can’t keep yourself safe while you’re doing it.
 Here are some critical tools you want with you for your own safety.

 With all sorts of particulates floating through the air, you want to protect yourself against respiratory issues and illness.
-Even if most of the particulates aren’t carcinogenic (although some certainly are), they’re not meant to be inhaled.
+Even if most particulates aren’t carcinogenic (although some certainly are), they’re not meant to be inhaled.
 Unfortunately, a dust mask may seem like good protection, but even the NIOSH N95 dust mask isn’t enough for crawl spaces.
 This is where you want a respirator.

 12. Safety Glasses or Goggles

-You never know what can be sticking out when you’re moving around in a crawlspace or attic, so you want to protect your eyes.
+You never know what can be sticking out when moving around in a crawlspace or attic, so you want to protect your eyes.
 Safety glasses are also good to wear when inspecting mechanical or electronic objects, including electric panels, as sparks can fly unexpectedly.

 Goggles will provide greater protection since they create a sealed bubble around your eyes.
 If you wear prescription glasses, make sure you get prescription safety glasses or goggles large enough to encompass your regular glasses.

 Some new versions of safety glasses may also include LED lights to provide extra lighting in your desired direction.